Mmhartman/IBM-Applied-Data-Science-Capstone/README.md

 # IBM-Applied-Data-Science-Capstone
-This capstone project course will give you the chance to practice the work that data scientists do in real life when working with datasets.
+This capstone project aims to practice the work that data scientists do in real life when working with datasets.